ddri/scribbles/worklog.md

 This will start a local web server at `http://localhost:5000/`.
 You can access the web app in your browser and fill out the form to publish blog posts to Medium.

-Note that this is just a simple example to get you started.
-In a real web application, you would want to handle errors and validate user input to prevent security vulnerabilities.
+Note that this is just a simple example.
+There is no errors handling and validating user input.